-The Webster University Alumni Association has announced Mary Ann Wyrsch, Stefano Cantini, Kacey Hampton and Maarten de Boer as recipients of its 2016 Alumni Awards, who will be honored at the Annual Homecoming Dinner and Dance on Saturday, Sept.
-24.
+The Webster University Alumni Association has announced Alan O. Freeman, Tracey Jeffries, Ann Harbeson, and Loren and Wakeel Rahman as recipients of its 2017 Alumni Awards, who will be honored at the Annual Homecoming Dinner and Dance on Saturday, Sept.
+16.

 This award is presented to an alumna or alumnus who has contributed significantly in service to humanity and social justice.
 The award was created and intended to continue the recognition of the community service and social justice values of the Sisters of Loretto who founded Webster College in 1915.

 Tracey Jeffries is the president and chief executive officer of Capital Consulting Services, in which she provides management consulting services for Economic Development Strategies with government entities to improve the quality of life.
 Tracey also founded Direct Impact Business Education Center where she provided coaching, professional development and technical assistance to women and veteran start-ups to become viable, profitable and self-sufficient small business owners in the community.

 Among her many awards, Jeffries was named one of Inc. magazine’s Women in Business top 500 Fastest Growing Business in 2015 and her scope of work became highly recognized as one of the Strategic Planners for the Ferguson Commission Project